 You'll find detailed instructions in the printable recipe card at the end of this post, but let's go through it here step by step.

-Tip!
-Fresh tortellini takes literally three minutes to cook, so you can throw it into a large pot of salted water at a rolling boil, and cook according to package instructions.
+Fresh tortellini takes literally three minutes to cook, so you can throw it into a large pot of salted water at a rolling boil and cook it according to the package instructions.

-Step 6: All that’s left to do is toss everything together and platter up this Tortellini Pasta Salad and get fancy with some toppings.
-Alternatively you can use a large bowl.
+All that’s left to do is toss everything together, platter up this Tortellini Pasta Salad, and get fancy with some toppings.
 I’ve used a generous amount of crumbled pecorino cheese, toasted pine nuts, and freshly torn basil leaves.

 Now we get to dig in!
 This dish is great served warm, but it’s also perfectly good at room temperature or even cold.